coderdark/unit-test/README.md

 # Unit-test
+Using vitest (https://vitest.dev/guide/) but this can also be use with Jest testing.

 ## Skipped Test
 To skipped a test you can add .todo to the describe.
 This will skipped the test.
 Removing it will excecute the test.